-A waiver request must be approved by the Chief of CYS before childcare can begin.
+A waiver request must be approved by IMCOM G9 and child can begin care however CYS should receive waiver approval within 30 days of submission.
 Children/youth who are not immunized will be denied childcare during outbreaks.
+Please note when an outbreak occurs and the child is removed from childcare CYS does not adjust your child's bill.
 Immunization waivers for medical reasons must be accompanied with signed, stamped, and dated documentation from a credentialed medical provider documenting why the child is exempt.